Leonard Shlain: Biography

 Shlain was a native of Detroit who graduated from high school at the age of 15.
 After attending the University of Michigan, he earned an MD from Wayne State University School of Medicine at the age of 23.
 He served in the United States Army as a military base doctor in Saumur, France.
 Prior to his internship at UCSF Medical Center at Mount Zion in San Francisco, he worked for a short time at Bellevue Hospital in New York City.
 He also contributed to Academic Press' Encyclopedia of Creativity (1999), edited by Mark Runco and Steven Pritzker.

 Personal life

-Shlain had three children with Carole Lewis Jaffe: Kimberly Brooks (who is married to actor/comedian Albert Brooks), Jordan L. Shlain, and Tiffany Shlain, filmmaker and founder of the Webby Awards.
+Shlain had three children with Carole Lewis Jaffe: Kimberly Brooks (who is married to actor/comedian Albert Brooks), Jordan Shlain, and Tiffany Shlain, filmmaker and founder of the Webby Awards.